Buy-To-Let Repayment Mortgages Explained

 Advantages

-• You’ll pay less interest over the term of the loan (as the loan size gets smaller and smaller).
+- You’ll pay less interest over the loan term (as the loan size gets smaller and smaller).

-• When the term is up, you will own the property outright.
-So, if you choose to keep it, from there on, more of your rental income is profit.
+- When the term is up, you will own the property outright.
+So, if you choose to keep it, more of your rental income will be profit.

 Disadvantages

-• The monthly repayments are usually higher than an interest-only mortgage., This can restrict your borrowing capacity if you can’t meet the lender’s affordability criteria.
+- The monthly repayments are usually higher than those of an interest-only mortgage.
+This can restrict your borrowing capacity if you can’t meet the lender’s affordability criteria.
 You can use the calculator in this article to see the difference in repayments.

 We're so confident in our service, we guarantee it.